Nickell Meets Stambaugh: A Tale of Two Biases in Panel Predictive Regressions: Supporting Lemmas

 \section{Supporting Lemmas}

 Supporting lemmas are collected in this Section.
 Section~\ref{subsec:Pre-Lemmas} presents several preliminary lemmas about a generic AR(1) process that are useful in the proofs of the main results.
 Section~\ref{subsec:lemmas-for-WG} includes the lemmas for WG.
 Section~\ref{subsec:lemmas-for-IVX} lists the lemmas for IVX.
-Section~\ref{subsec:stoch_integral} displays several analytic formulae for moments of stochastic integrals.
-Due to space limitation, the proofs of these technical lemmas are relegated to the Supplementary Material.
+Section~\ref{subsec:stoch_integral} displays several analytic formulae for moments of stochastic integrals which appear in \prettyref{lem:lurjoint} as the probability limits of finite sample moments, and will only be used to verify uniform integrability in the proof of \prettyref{lem:lurjoint}.
+Due to space limitation, the proofs of these technical lemmas are relegated to the Supplementary Materials.